Sydney Streeter: Film career

 These productions were followed by the landmark film Black Narcissus (released in 1947), one of Powell and Pressburger's most acclaimed masterpieces.
 Sydney Streeter, recently discharged from the Royal Air Force, served as Assistant Director, while Jack Cardiff provided the film's stunning cinematography, for which he was awarded an Oscar.

 Despite being filmed almost entirely in a studio, the Himalayan setting was convincingly recreated, showcasing the production's technical brilliance.
 Black Narcissus has come to be regarded as a classic of British cinema which won the Academy Award for Best Art Direction.

 Streeter's work the following year as assistant director on The Red Shoes (1948) for directors Powell and Pressburger contributed to one of the most visually striking films of its era, earning critical acclaim and an Oscar nomination for Best Picture.
-Based on Hans Christian Andersen's fairy tale of the same name, it has become a cult classic and is frequently cited as one of the greatest films ever made.
+Based on Hans Christian Andersen's fairy tale of the same name, it has become a cult classic and is frequently cited as one of the best British films ever made.

 Streeter continued working with Powell and Pressburger, including as Assistant Director on The Tales of Hoffmann (1951) and Assistant Producer on Battle of the River Plate (1956), for which The Archers saw him as their 'ambassador' to Uruguay.
 There, he laid the groundwork for ten days of filming in Montevideo, mobilising the government, police, and army.
 He also arranged for 10,000 civilians to serve as extras, to be filmed watching the drama of the final hours of the German battleship, the Graf Spee.

 Between shooting these films, Streeter accompanied Michael Powell, Emeric Pressburger and art director Hein Heckroth on a visit to Israel in 1953, to research a proposed film based on the memoirs of Chaim Weizmann, the country's first president.
 Though the film was never made, their 16mm location footage survives as Salt of the Earth (Research Footage), reflecting the Archers' ambition to explore new stories and settings.

 Streeter's next and final film with The Archers was Ill Met by Moonlight (1957), after which Powell and Pressburger ended their Archers partnership.

 Streeter remained in demand as a Production Manager and continued to work on a further 21 films, with Directors including Stanley Donan, Richard Attenborough, Guy Hamilton, George Pollock and Michael Anderson (see Filmography).

 In 1978, Streeter resumed his work as a Producer, working once again with Michael Powell on Return to The Edge of the World for BBC television, revisiting the island of Foula with members of the original cast and crew.
 In this sense, his career had come full circle, making it a fitting end to his work in filmmaking.